 For CARD-tamen™, we devised a specific set of tournament rules to use inside of classrooms utilizing Operation LAPIS with “in-game” rewards for the victors.
 These tournaments are designed to happen during each mission — 14 tournaments over the course of the year.
 It’s also worth mentioning that none of these tournaments is intended to take place using the physical CARDs — their digital counterparts are all that is required.
 The first round consists of an intra-team round-robin style tournament; victors from each team move on to battle the other champions.

 Here’s the hook: students may only use the CARDs they’ve unlocked via the collection mechanic.
 Also, there are diminishing returns on going back to your first few CARDs, because your opponents will have easy counters to your arguments.
 So students will be forced to rotate through their CARDs at each stage and to learn to make the case for many different people or places if they want to continue to receive rewards for victories.
+However, there are ways the students may still receive rewards without rotating through their CARDs and it was discussed on Guided Hacking Forum.

 The rewards for victory are partly superficial–a ‘digital special edition’ of the winning CARD (that is, a faux-foil upgrade for the CARD that they won the tournament with–though of course my dream is to be able to print foil editions of the physical CARDs someday), along with a minor LP reward (or, to put it another way, a bit of extra credit).
 More importantly though, there will be the kind of gameplay reward that I hope will deepen students’ immersion: the winner of each tournament will also win an award of in-game currency for his or her team’s character to spend on gear or even on some rare CARDs (unlockable for the entire team) that cannot be earned in any other way.